Paul knew he had to turn the wheel. There was no straight road ahead and what had to change was the beliefs inside his head.

 But before these art forms really come to life, Paul wants to search the world, for a story of others and a story of his own.
 Not one who takes career precedence over the richness of experiencing the good, the bad and the beautiful scenes our world can provide, for these feed his needs, needs which will fuel those ideas that he hopes you’ll eventually see.

-So through the ending of those 20’s years, Paul vagabonds his way through foreign lands, chasing ideas, hearts and probably cute street puppy dogs.
+So Paul vagabonds his way through foreign lands, chasing ideas, hearts and probably cute street puppy dogs.
 But his nonchalant excuse for life, is a romantic notion which reality will bite, bite hard back to life.
 The chase is what it is, of never really getting there, never holding on and this can’t go on.

 We need that time to roam, free from strings, a hot air balloon floating with the wind, looking down, around and in the scenes from above.
 But fuel runs dry and we come back down to life.